sirnotto/SpireMuse/README.md

 ## Publications

-If you learn more about MASOM, please review the following papers:
+If you would like to learn more about MASOM, please review the following papers:

 MASOM V1
 - Tatar, K. & Pasquier, P. (2017).
 MASOM: A Musical Agent Architecture based on Self-Organizing Maps, Affective Computing, and Variable Markov Models.
 In Proceedings of the 5th International Workshop on Musical Metacreation (MuMe 2017).